teambit/docs/docs/environments/02-build-environment.md

 id: build-environment
 title: Creating an Environment
 ---

-An environment can either extend another environment or get built from scratch.
+A new environment can be built "on top of" an existing environment or entirely from scratch as a new [Aspect](TODO).

-## Extend and customize an environment
+## Create an environment extension

-Select one of Bit's he environments to customize and extend it:
+### Bit's out-of-the-box "core" environments

 * [React](/docs/react/extending-react)
 * Node
-* React Native (coming soon)
+* React Native
-* Angular (coming soon)
-* Vue (coming soon)

 ## Create an environment from scratch